Henry reaction

 The Henry reaction is a classic carbon–carbon bond formation reaction in organic chemistry.
 Discovered in 1895 by the Belgian chemist Louis Henry (1834–1913), it is the combination of a nitroalkane and an aldehyde or ketone in the presence of a base to form β-nitro alcohols.
 This type of reaction is also referred to as a nitroaldol reaction (nitroalkane, aldehyde, and alcohol).
-It is nearly analogous to the aldol reaction that had been discovered 23 years prior that couples two carbonyl compounds to form β-hydroxy carbonyl compounds known as "aldols" (aldehyde and alcohol).
+It is nearly analogous to the aldol reaction that had been discovered 23 years prior that couples two carbonyl compounds to form β-hydroxy carbonyl compounds known as "aldols" (aldehyde and alcohol), with the only difference being the nitro group in the place of a carbonyl group in aldol reactions.
+Furthermore, the product of the Henry reaction can undergo dehydration upon heating analogously to aldol condensations.

 The Henry reaction is a useful technique in the area of organic chemistry due to the synthetic utility of its corresponding products, as they can be easily converted to other useful synthetic intermediates.
 These conversions include subsequent dehydration to yield nitroalkenes, oxidation of the secondary alcohol to yield α-nitro ketones, or reduction of the nitro group to yield β-amino alcohols.

 Many of these uses have been exemplified in the syntheses of various pharmaceuticals including the β-blocker (S)-propranolol, the HIV protease inhibitor Amprenavir (Vertex 478), and construction of the carbohydrate subunit of the anthracycline class of antibiotics, L-Acosamine.
 The synthetic scheme of the L-Acosamine synthesis can be found in the Examples section of this article.

 Mechanism

 The Henry reaction begins with the deprotonation of the nitroalkane on the α-carbon position forming a nitronate.
 The pKa of most nitroalkanes in DMSO is approximately 17.
 Although this structure is nucleophilic both at the deprotonated carbon and at the oxy-anions of the nitro group, the observed result is of the carbon attacking the carbonyl compound.
 The resulting β-nitro alkoxide is protonated by the conjugate acid of the base that originally deprotonated the nitroalkyl structure, giving the respective β-nitro alcohol as product.

 All steps of the Henry reaction are reversible.
-This is due to the lack of a committed step in the reaction to form product.
-It is for this reason that research has been geared towards modifications to drive the reaction to completion.
-More information about this can be found in the modification section of this article.
+The lack of a committed step in the reaction is a practical problem, with low yields common because the reaction does not run to completion.
+Various modifications have been reported that can improve this situation.